How to Reuse Candle Jars: 50 + Ways to Use Empty Candle Jars

 If you have several candle containers you want to clean, the oven method might be your best option.
 Make sure you have removed the lid and any labels first.
 And as odd as it sounds, confirm the containers are heat-safe.
 I’ve found this method is ideal for how to clean candle wax off glass containers.

-Using an oven mitt, pour the candle wax and wicks into doubled plastic bags, such as your Target shopping bags, a large Ziploc freezer bag, or a container you won’t use again, such as a jelly or pasta jar.
-Discard these in the trash and clean containers with an old rag or paper towel.
-If needed, wash with hot soapy water.
-(NEVER pour wax down a drain!)
+- Using an oven mitt, pour the candle wax and wicks into a container you won’t use again, such as a jelly or pasta jar.
+Allow the wax to cool before discarding in the trash.

 #3 The Quickest Method to Clean Candle Jars

-Wipe clean with an old rag or paper towel, and you’re done!
+- Wipe the jar clean with an old rag or paper towel, and you’re done!

 #4 How to Clean Candle Jars with a Water Bath